Just because you're a kid doesn't mean you can't make a difference!

 Smile at people

 Another easy thing to do is to help when you see someone is in need.
 If you see someone struggling to open a door because their arms are full, you could hold it open for them.
 If someone drops something, pick it up for them.
+If your parents are busy, do a chore without being asked.
 You get the picture.

 Being considerate means imagining how you'd feel in a similar situation and helping out the way you hope someone would help you.
 For example, if you see your teacher has been working all day and looks tired, perhaps you could do a job for them so they can take a break.
 If you see someone is upset, ask if they're okay and if you can help or just sit beside them so they're not alone.